-- Explore the way literature has been shaped by the city, visit the museums and theatres of London, attend philosophy talks and seminars hosted by the Royal Institute of Philosophy, and enjoy the opportunities to participate in major literary festivals.
+- Explore the way literature has been shaped by London, visit the museums and theatres, attend philosophy talks and seminars hosted by the Royal Institute of Philosophy.

 - Develop skills in logical thinking, critical analysis, independent research, and effective writing and presenting.